 The B.Sc.
-(Hons) degree in Physics with Electronics is a four-year Programme (for UME candidates) and a three-year programme for direct entry candidates respectively.
+(Hons) degree in Physics is a four-year Programme (for UME candidates) and a three-year programme for direct entry candidates respectively.
 The programme provides graduates with a broad scientific background in preparation for a successful career in a variety of occupations as outlined in the philosophy and objectives.
 It also provides in the process, a solid academic base upon which to build more advanced degree (M.Sc., Ph.D.) if so desired.

 The programme places much emphasis on practical work in the laboratories and during the Students Industrial Work Experience Scheme (SIWES).